logzio/logz-docs/_source/logzio_collections/_log-sources/json-uploads.md

   Using the certificate you just downloaded,

-send the logs to TCP port 5052 at <!-- logzio-inject:listener-url -->
+send the logs to TCP port 5052 at your region’s listener host.
+For more information on finding your account’s region, see [Account region](https://docs.logz.io/user-guide/accounts/account-region.html).

-{% include log-shipping/replace-vars.html listener="noReplace" %}

 ##### Check Logz.io for your logs